ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 To resolve this problem,here is a best practice of how to manage overlays in a modular way.

-First, create an `overlays` folder in the Git repository to store all overlays configurations, and then create `overlays/default.nix`, whose content is as follows:
+First, create an `overlays` folder in the Git repository to store all overlays configuration, and then create `overlays/default.nix`, whose content is as follows:

 ```nix
 args: